ACeldo1/Flix-App-Codepath/README.md

 <img src="http://g.recordit.co/InjXwvWbDf.gif" width=250><br>

 ### Notes
-Under time constraints from other responsibilities.
-Assignment was vvery straightforward, not many difficulties that I can think of aside from syntax issues.
+I was under time constraints from other responsibilities.
+Assignment was very straightforward, not many difficulties that I can think of aside from syntax issues.
 I hope to expand more on future assignments.

 ---